Online Phase: Indirect Reconstruction

 mu_estimated[map] = res[3]

-Let us plot the errors with respect to the number of measurements
+Let us plot the average errors of the PE phase with respect to the number of measurements used

 [18]: